Jared284/security-portfolio/labs/home-lab/06-reflections-and-improvements/README.md

 ### Insight

 Logs serve as the primary source of truth for authentication activity.

-Even failed login attempts generate valuable telemetry for detecting suspicious behavior.
+Even failed login attempts generate valuable telemetry that can be used to detect suspicious behavior.

-### Future Improvements
+### Improvements for Future Analysis

-- Increase speed navigating logs using tools such as `grep` and `journalctl`
+- Become faster navigating logs using tools such as `grep`
-- Practice identifying patterns across multiple authentication events rather than analyzing individual log entries
+- Focus on identifying patterns across multiple events rather than individual log entries

 ---